opencomputeproject/SAI/doc/SAIP4Extensions/SAI_P4EXT_API_Proposal.md

 # Overview #

 SAI P4 extension introduces a single new SAI object SAI_OBJECT_TYPE_P4EXT_ENTRY of object_type_oid.
 This object along with its attributes provides an abstraction of target specific configurable features otherwise not described in SAI via the P4 match action paradigm in a feature agnostic manner.
-In contrast to other SAI objects which are mapped 1:1 to an entity in the SAI Pipeline Netwokring Object Model, for eg. VLAN, Neighbor, Mirror etc.; SAI P4 Extensions introduces 1:N mapping between the  SAI_OBJECT_TYPE_P4EXT_ENTRY object and niche features Feature1, Feature2, etc. This new paradigm enables the
+In contrast to other SAI objects which are mapped 1:1 to an entity in the SAI Pipeline Networking Object Model, for eg. VLAN, Neighbor, Mirror etc.; SAI P4 Extensions introduces 1:N mapping between the  SAI_OBJECT_TYPE_P4EXT_ENTRY object and niche features Feature1, Feature2, etc. This new paradigm enables the
 1. Ability to add exclusive features
 2. Expose device specific capabilities
 3. Rapid application prototyping